CloudReactor/cloudreactor-procwrapper/README.md

 ### Secret Tranformation

-Secret fetching is relatively expensive and it makes sense to group related secrets together.
+Fetching secrets can be relatively expensive and it makes sense to group related secrets together.
 Therefore it is common to store JSON values as secrets.
 To facilitate this, pieces of JSON values can be extracted to individual environment variables using [jsonpath-ng](https://github.com/h2non/jsonpath-ng).